Burgess12/Blackbird-STT/README.md

 A: Because I don't want to pay for your API usage.
 There are free alternatives out there if you look hard enough.

+### Q: Why is it called BlueBird and not BlackBird?

+A: I may have made a slight blunder when naming the project

 ### Q: Is this a school project?

 A: Yes and no, I made it for myself but I am also submitting it for a school project (Hi Miss, B I commented my work this time)